-1.2.1.3.
-Admission (oral) tests
+1.2.1.3 Admission (oral) tests

-Test Duration Weighting Interview 30mn 20 Foreign language 1 20mn preparation + 20mn discussion 6 Foreign language 2 20mn preparation + 20mn discussion 4 candidates and in line with the instructions given by both the "Chapitre des écoles de management" (CGE) and the Passerelle group.
+Test Duration Weighting Interview 30mn 20 Foreign language 1 20mn preparation + 20mn discussion 6 Foreign language 2 20mn preparation + 20mn discussion 4

-1.2.2 PASSERELLE 1 Entrance examination (for access to year 1 of the course)
+1.2.2 AST 1 Entrance examination (for access to year 1 of the course)

-In case of a health crisis or any other exceptional event that should prevent planned written and/or oral tests to take place, admissibility (§1.2.2.2) and admission (§ 1.2.2.3) tests procedures will be modified, adhering strictly to the principle of fairness between the
+In case of a health crisis or any other exceptional event that should prevent planned written and/or oral tests to take place, admissibility (§1.2.2.2) and admission (§1.2.2.3) tests procedures will be modified, adhering strictly to the principle of fairness between the candidates and in line with the instructions given by both the "Chapitre des écoles de management" (CGE) and ICN.

-1.2.2.1.
-Conditions for joining the entrance examination
+1.2.2.1 Conditions for joining the entrance examination

-The Passerelle 1 examination is for students who already have or are about to be awarded one of the following diplomas:
+The AST 1 examination is for students who already have or are about to be awarded one of the following diplomas:

-- A French diploma approved by the French government validating 2 years of higher education study, such as BTS or DUT. - A French Diploma validating a post-High School/GCE 'A' course of study of at least 2 years approved or certified RNCP level III, - For the study level 'Licence 2' (2 years of higher education study) obtained at university only: proof of pass validating 120 ECTS credits: an official document on university-headed paper must be presented. - For students from ENS Cachan: documentary evidence of pass with 120 ECTS credits at Licence 2 level awarded by the ENS Cachan Examination Board. - For Preparatory Classes 'Scientific' option: an official statement confirming success in first 2 years of study in preparatory classes, on paper with High School-headed paper, equivalent to 120 ECTS credits. - Non-French Diploma: evidence of success obtaining 120 ECTS credits. - All diplomas giving access to Passerelle 2 examination.
+- A French diploma approved by the French government validating 2 years of higher education study, such as BTS or DUT. - A French Diploma validating a post-High School/GCE 'A' course of study of at least 2 years approved or certified RNCP level III. - For the study level 'Licence 2' (2 years of higher education study) obtained at university only: proof of pass validating 120 ECTS credits: an official document on university-headed paper must be presented. - For students from ENS Cachan: documentary evidence of pass with 120 ECTS credits at Licence 2 level awarded by the ENS Cachan Examination Board. - For Preparatory Classes 'Scientific' option: an official statement confirming success in first 2 years of study in preparatory classes, on paper with High School-headed paper, equivalent to 120 ECTS credits. - Non-French Diploma: evidence of success obtaining 120 ECTS credits. - All diplomas giving access to AST 2 examination.

-NOTES :
+NOTES:

-- No equivalence in ECTS credits awarded by a post High-School course after 3 or 5 years of study will be accepted. - Students registered in Preparatory classes (Economic and Commercial sections) are not eligible to be candidates for the Passerelle 1 examination, even if they can provide evidence of their 120 credits.
+- No equivalence in ECTS credits awarded by a post High-School course after 3 or 5 years of study will be accepted. - No equivalence in ECTS credits awarded by a Business School in a Master in Management (PGE) course. - Students registered in Preparatory classes (Economic and Commercial sections) are not eligible to be candidates for the AST 1 examination, even if they can provide evidence of their 120 credits. - The Diplôme Européen d'Études Supérieures (DEES awared by FEDE : Fédération Européenne des Écoles) is not accepted.